GPUOpen-LibrariesAndSDKs/AGS_SDK/README.md

 * New explicit Crossfire API
   * Provides the ability to control resource transfers between GPUs in Crossfire configuration in DirectX 11
   * Allows improved performance in multi-GPU configurations
-* AGS provides access to some of the extensions available in the DirectX 11 driver:
+* AGS provides access to some of the extensions available in the AMD driver for DirectX 11:
   * Quad List primitive type
   * UAV overlap
   * Depth bounds test